yulangz/rocketmq/RIP-21-logical-queue-abstraction-for-static-topic-and-fast-scale-out.md

 decreases, which causes all queues to rebalance, which may cause service disruption like flink job restarts in minutes.
-- What can we benefit from proposed changes?
+- What can we benefit from proposed changes? we can get static sharded topic(static topic in short) with fixed queues.
 The number of logical queues is not related with the number of brokers: We can increase broker number without changing logical queue number, moreover, we can increase logical queue number without deploying a new broker.

 # Goals
 - What problem is this proposal designed to solve?
 Provide an abstraction, logical queue, to decouple between queue number and